PortPy-Project/CompressRTP/README.md

 # LowDimRT

-### Note: The package is at its early stages of development.
+#### Note: The package is at its early stages of development.
 At this point, we're only including our recent work [1] where we used wavelets to induce fluence smoothness.
 This work was originally written in Matlab.
-The wavelet code code would be ready soon.
+The wavelet code would be ready soon.

 Low-dimensional radiation therapy (LowDimRT) is a python package that aims to leverage and re-purpose the dimensionality reduction tools to improve the speed and quality of the radiation treatment planning.
 The dimensionality reduction has a rich history in statistics and has gained attention recently and re-emerged as a powerful tool to deal with the increasingly dimensional problems arising in the fields of big-data and machine learning.
 They also have made profound impacts in imaging science where the high-dimensional images are often lying in a low-dimensional subspace.